MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ![fastie](https://lh3.googleusercontent.com/fD2kQMVTbdxZaMMe63tnND4PbBzp7BhQK2M5ygF1bwnUfMmdS-kSqWGzsAt5G8kxMXTPSUd_pD9q)

-### Contrast-module:
-This module is used for changing the contrast of the image.

 Usage:

     sequencer.loadImage('PATH')
-    .addSteps('contrast',options)
+    .addSteps('colormap',options)
     .run()

+### Contrast-module:
+This module is used for changing the contrast of the image.

 Where options is an object with the following property:
 -   contrast : contrast for the given image (-100 to 100; default : 70)